Morgan Stanley Bullish on These 2 Stocks for at Least 40% Upside; Here’s Why

 Whether this rally will be long-lasting or ephemeral is up in the air, and depends much on how economic indicators develop through the rest of the year, but for now, Wall Street’s top investment firms are busy picking out stocks that are poised for wins no matter what.
 So let’s follow one of these major banks, Morgan Stanley, and find out what stocks its analysts are choosing.

 Just in recent days, that firm’s analysts have tapped two stocks they see with double-digit upside for the coming months, on the order of 40%, or more.
-So let’s dip into the TipRanks database, pulled up the latest details on these Morgan Stanley choices, and find out what the analysts have to say.
+Using TipRanks’ database, we’ve pulled up the latest details on these Morgan Stanley choices.
+Let’s find out what the analysts have to say.

 DraftKings (DKNG)